Davphla/gno-academy/workshop.md

 By the end of this guide, you’ll have a functioning realm deployed and the knowledge to continue experimenting and building on Gno.land.

 > **Note**: During this workshop, we will use the **latest testnet network** (**Test 7** as of today).
 If any part seems unusual or broken, don't hesitate to ask questions in the [Official Discord server](https://discord.com/invite/ubN5NXaMYZ) and create issues in this repositories!
-We are available to answer any question.
+We are available there to answer any question.

 ## Step 0 - Prerequisites & Setup